Interpretable ML for High-Frequency Execution: Application: optimal order placement

-with $\mathcal{S}$ being given in Equation \eqref{eq:saved_cost_function}.\\
+with $\mathcal{S}$ being given in Equation \eqref{eq:saved_cost_function}.

-The last term stands for the price discount of the marketable limit order over the immediate execution tactics due to a best ask price improvement.
-We clearly see that the value of this saved cost function is not necessarily smaller than the latency-free one $\mathcal{S}$ but the maximum of the function should be attained at a different distance $\delta$.
-Further research could study the impact of such an extension on the optimal placement policy $\delta^*$ which will depend on the chosen model for the probability distribution of $\Delta p_\ell^a$.
+The last term represents the price discount of the marketable limit order over the immediate execution tactics due to a best ask price improvement.
+We see that the value of this new expected saved cost function is not necessarily smaller than the value of the latency-free one $\mathcal{S}$ but the maximum of the function is possibly attained at a different distance $\delta$.